 Advantages of this design

-- SEO-friendly: The URL structure remains unchanged, not affecting search engine optimization.
+- SEO Friendly: URL structure remains unchanged, does not affect SEO

-- Compatibility: Older browsers that do not support the new formats can still receive images in the original format.
+- Compatibility: Older browsers that do not support the new formats can still receive the original format images

-- Automated: Users are unaware; it's fully automatic background processing.
+- Automation: Users are unaware, fully automatic background processing

 How to verify:

-To confirm if the plugin is working correctly, do not view the webpage source code, but instead:
+To confirm if the plugin is working properly, do not view the webpage source code, but instead:

 - Browser Developer Tools (right-click mouse or shortcut key F12) → Network tab